 3.1 The CitNOW Group operates through the following divisions:

-3.1.1 Zype TV Ltd (t/a CitNOW) – Development of our Video Applications and software to the automotive industry.
+3.1.1 Zype TV Ltd (t/a CitNOW) – Provider of app-based video and asset collection for the automotive industry.

-3.1.2 Eight Technology Ltd (t/a Dealerweb) – creation of automotive sales and lead management systems.
+3.1.2 Eight Technology Ltd (t/a Dealerweb) – Provides enquiry and lead management tools for automotive retailers.

-3.1.4 Reef Business Systems Ltd (t/a Reef) – creation of automotive sales and lead management systems.
+3.1.4 Reef Business Systems Ltd (t/a Reef) – Provides showroom and dealer management software.

 4. Employment Procedures